Dollar Strength After Senate Adopts Budget Weighs on Gold

 Traders were also monitoring possible geopolitical conflicts that could boost gold because many investors favor the haven asset during times of uncertainty.
 Spanish Prime Minister Mariano Rajoy was poised Thursday to exercise constitutional powers to impose tighter control on Catalonia, as Madrid seeks to quell the region's bid for independence.

-Among base metals, copper for December delivery rose 0.74% to $3.1820 a pound and was on track to end a three-session losing streak.
-The industrial metal sits near three-year highs following strong readings on the Chinese economy.
+Among base metals, copper for December delivery pared earlier gains and closed down 0.1% at $3.1655 a pound in its fourth straight session of losses.
+The industrial metal has still risen in four straight weeks after Monday's rally and sits near three-year highs following strong readings on the Chinese economy.
 China accounts for nearly half the world's copper consumption.

 Many investors and analysts were continuing to monitor the ongoing Communist Party congress, which could provide clues about China's economic plans for the future.